sebasmonia/pepita/README.md

 provides the parameters from the last search as starting point.

 * `pepita-search-at-point`: Just like the previous function, but use the region, or current line if region is not active, as query text.
-If called with prefix args, prepend the last search text to the new input.
+If called with prefix arg, prepend the last search text to the new input.

 I keep an org file with some common queries, in those scenarios the second function is really handy.